bytepark/release/README.md

 The release manager when invoked without further arguments enters interactive mode.

+## Workspace support

+The tool now supports a permanent workspace to enhance the speed of releases.
+In the base working directory another directory layer is added.
+The new directories are __workspace__ and __build__.

+_git_ now performs either a pull or a clone depending on whether the workspace already exists.

+Two new function hooks are introduced. __function_build_workspace__ and __function_build_deploy__.
+These are to replace __function_clone_post__.
+All actions to take that should last between relases, i.e. `composer install --no-dev` or `npm run build`, must be located in __function_build_workspace__.
+The release specific and cleanup actions must be located in __function_build_deploy__.

+To enforce the changes in the specific release configuration, the new variable CONFIG_VERSION is tested for existence and the value _2_.
+If not set or not set to _2_ the tool will exit with a corresponding error message.

 ## Options

 By executing ./release.sh -h you receive the full list of options